getlocalci/local-ci/README.md

 ## Features

-Get shell access to your CircleCI builds.
-No more pushing, waiting 5 minutes, and pushing something else.
+Get shell access to your CircleCI® builds as they run.
+No more pushing, waiting 5 minutes, and pushing again.

 ## Requirements